 Help Me Grow is a program that links families to existing, community-based resources and services for children at-risk for developmental, behavioral, or learning problems.

-Help Me Grow is a free resource that is available to parents of children birth to five years old who reside in Anderson, Greenville, Laurens, Oconee, Pickens, Spartanburg, Charleston, Berkeley and Dorchester counties.
+Help Me Grow is a free resource that is available to parents of children birth to five years old who reside in Anderson, Greenville, Laurens, Oconee, Pickens, Spartanburg, Charleston, Berkeley, Dorchester, Beaufort, Jasper, and Colleton counties.
 More counties coming soon!

 If you are concerned about your child’s development, behavior, or learning our team can connect you to the appropriate early intervention service.
 If you are wondering about activities that will enhance your child’s development, we can help you find them.
 And, if you are looking for support or tips on parenting, we can help link you to those resources.